 Tax Credit for People with Disabilities

 You may be able to receive a tax credit based on a permanent and total disability at the time of your retirement if you meet certain eligibility criteria.
 You must be over 65 or must be receiving taxable disability income.
 Strict income limits apply to this tax credit.
-If you are married, the combined adjusted gross income of your spouse and you cannot exceed $25,000.
-The amount of the credit varies from about $3,750 to $7,500.
+If you are married, the combined adjusted gross income of your spouse and you cannot exceed a certain amount.